 |Canon 1D Mark IV||Y||stereo||-||Y||-||mini||2.0||-||-||-|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So how do things add up?
 Is there a clear favorite between the Canon 10D and the Canon 1Ds Mark II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.